HuemulSolutions/enola/docs/feedback_evaluation.md

 **eval_id:**

 The `eval_id` corresponds to the ID of the evaluation.
-You can use the following Evaluations ID (`eval_id`) that already exists in Enola-AI:
+You can use the following Evaluations ID (`eval_id`) that already exist in Enola-AI:
 - `0`: General Evaluation
 - `02`: Format of the Response (used in this example)
 - `REF01`: References
 - `003`: Length of the Response
 - `004`: Content

-It is important that you use an `eval_id` that was previously defined, otherwise, the evaluation will not work.
+It is important that you use an `eval_id` that has been previously defined; otherwise, the evaluation will not work.

 **value:**